pimutils/vdirsyncer/docs/keyring.rst

    Password configuration got completely overhauled.

-Vdirsyncer can fetch passwords from a custom command or your system keyring if the keyring_ Python package is installed.
+Vdirsyncer can fetch passwords from several sources other than the config file.

 Command
 =======